Terrängbil m/42 KP: Development

+Service

 The first approved delivery was made in 1944, after some 38 vehicles had been failed due to tensions caused by welding the hardened steel.
-This was rectified by switching to a soft-hardened steel and then heating the completed body-work in purpose-built ovens to remove the tensions.
+This was rectified by switching to soft-hardened steel and then heating the completed body-work in purpose-built ovens to remove tension.

-During the 1950s the vehicles were modified with a ring-mounting for a double machine gun on the cab roof and at that time the designations changed to Tgb m/42 VKPF and SKPF (F = Fordonsluftvärn, or vehicular anti-aircraft).
+During the 1950s the vehicles were modified with a ring-mounting for a double machine gun on the cab roof, and the designations changed to Tgb m/42 VKPF and SKPF (F = Fordonsluftvärn, or vehicular anti-aircraft).

 In 1983, many surviving SKPFs of the Swedish Army were modified with armoured roofs and in many other ways, resulting in several new versions.

 International use

 Two terrängbil m/42 SKPF advancing upon Kaminaville, with two Swedish Pansarbil M8 during the Congo Crisis.
 In the background, a J 29B strike fighter.

 The SKPF saw combat with Swedish UN forces during the Congo Crisis in the 1961–1964 period, while the VKPF was kept for domestic use.
 15 SKPFs were also bought by the UN and used by the Indian and Irish battalions in Congo.
 After a number of KP gunners in Congo were shot in the waist, armour plating to cover the gap between the roof and the machine gun ring was added in sito.

 A few left-behind UN SKPFs were reconditioned and used by the Congolese Army in 1964–65.

 SKPFs were deployed by United Nations Peacekeeping Force in Cyprus during the intercommunal violence in 1964, some being donated to the UN forces there.

-In 1993, Estonia, Latvia and Lithuania were rebuilding their militaries and Sweden donated 10 SKPF each, a total of 30, some being modified to mount a 12.7 mm DShKM heavy machine gun over the cabin.
+In 1993, Estonia, Latvia and Lithuania were rebuilding their militaries, and Sweden donated 10 SKPF to each, some modified to mount a 12.7 mm DShKM heavy machine gun over the cabin.
 They were retired by the early 2000s and eventually moved to museums.